Discovering History: My Road Trip to the MacArthur Memorial, in Norfolk, Virginia

 Most people are surprised that the MacArthur Memorial is in Norfolk; However, MacArthur had a connection to the City.
 It was where his mother, Mary Pinkey Hardy MacArthur, was born and the site of the family's ancestral home, Riveredge.
 His older brother, Malcom, who passed away from measles at the age of four, is also buried in the city, and the family frequently visited.
 General MacArthur loved the time he spent in Norfolk during his youth.
 In 1951, when General MacArthur and his family visited to dedicate a memorial park established on the grounds of Riveredge (the wall encircling the park is constructed from bricks of the original structure), he decided that Norfolk would be his final resting place.
 In 1960, Norfolk Mayor Fred Duckworth suggested that General MacArthur establish a museum and repository for the General's books, writings, and other artifacts.
 General MacArthur consented, on the condition that the building would also function as a mausoleum for him and his wife.
 The memorial opened in April 1964 in the Old City Hall.

 Let's take a moment to discuss Jean MacArthur.
 A significant portion of what you see in the museum (more than two million documents, 86,000 photographs, and 250 films) is there thanks to her dedication to collecting and preserving it.
 And she did this while facing danger.
-Jean and her son were alongside General MacArthur in Manila during the Japanese invasion of the Philippines, and they were evacuated first to the Malinta Tunnels of Corregidor, then by PT boat and, finally, B-17 to Brisbane, Australia.
+Jean and her son were alongside General MacArthur in Manila during the Japanese invasion of the Philippines, and they were evacuated first to the Malinta Tunnels of Corregidor, then by PT boat and, finally, by B-17 to Brisbane, Australia.
 The pair stayed in Australia only until Manila was liberated, after which they rejoined the General.
 Jean transported various items and personal documents throughout the Philippines, Australia, Japan, and Korea, finally returning to the US in 1951.
 The historian and archivist in me really applauds what she has done.

 This is an interesting place to visit, as General MacArthur was a truly distinctive figure in American history.
 The memorabilia on display showcases a type of "Americana" that has vanished.
 The Memorial is free to enter and is open Tuesday through Saturday, 10 AM to 5 PM.
 Additionally, there is a fantastic gift shop that sells books about General MacArthur and other kitsch, and you can even grab a pair of General's aviator glasses or a signature corn cob pipe.